tsackton/taelgar/Gazetteer/Western Green Sea Region/Sembara/Ozabal.md

 ---
-tags: [place, status/stub]
+tags:
-displayDefaults: {startStatus: founded, startPrefix: founded, endPrefix: destroyed, endStatus: destroyed}
+  - place
+  - status/stub
+displayDefaults:
+  startStatus: founded
+  startPrefix: founded
+  endPrefix: destroyed
+  endStatus: destroyed
-campaignInfo: []
+campaignInfo:
 name: Ozabal
-placeType:
+typeOf: swamp
-partOf:
+partOf: Western Green Sea
+aliases:
-aliases: Ozabal Swamp
+  - Ozabal Swamp
 ---
 # Ozabal
+>[!info]+ Information
+> A swamp in the [[Western Green Sea]], the [[Green Sea]]

 A large area of swampy lowlands centered around the confluence of the [[Wistel]] and the [[Enst]], which is home to a substantial [[lizardfolk]] population.